 A Multi-Stakeholder Consultation on Strengthening the Implementation of the UN Plan of Action on the Safety of Journalists and the Issue of Impunity in Geneva in 2017 identified technical assistance to governments to establish national and regional mechanisms as the next step in implementation.

-“This funding support the implementation of the UN Plan and will be used for the specific objective of supporting national mechanisms to keep journalists safe,” said Sylvie Coudray, Chief of Section for Freedom of Expression at UNESO.
+“This funding supports the implementation of the UN Plan and will be used for the specific objective of supporting national mechanisms to keep journalists safe,” said Sylvie Coudray, Chief of Section for Freedom of Expression at UNESO.

 These national mechanisms, like that of the recently announced national mechanism in Tunisia, handle issues related to the safety of journalists by preventing violence against journalists and tackling impunity for crimes committed against them.
 Switzerland’s continued contribution illustrates that the issue of safety of journalists and ending impunity for crimes committed against them, is gaining momentum.

 The new Multi-Donor Programme for Freedom of Expression and Safety of Journalists, which was established approximately one year ago through an Executive Board decision, welcomes contributions that offer flexibility to design and implement programmes where they are most needed.
 Donors receive our yearly Pooled Financial Report, outlining how funds are having a positive impact.